FAQs

 Gently peel the bandage by gently pulling it slowly from a edge away from the tattoo, avoid pulling

-upwards, allowing the small amount of tension to let the bandage separate from your skin.
-Clean off
+outward away from your body, allowing the small amount of tension to let the bandage separate from your skin.

 Return to the unscented lotion/soap routine for the remainder of the 2 weeks after tattoo session.